What Should I Expect

 The patient remains on his or her stomach for about twenty minutes while the cement begins to harden.
 After this period, the patient is turned over and placed on on his or her back for up to two hours while the cement reaches its ultimate strength.

 All individuals about to undertake a vertebroplasty should discontinue (under the direction of their primary care physician) any aspirin (one week) and blood thinners (3-5 days) prior to the day of the procedure.
 On the evening prior to the procedure, you should not eat or drink anything after midnight.
 Your radiologist will describe the procedure and any potential risks.
 He will answer any questions you may have about the procedure as well as your expected post-operative recovery.

 Once in the x-ray suite, you will be comfortably positioned on your stomach.
 You will be given pain medication and a mild sedative through your IV until you are comfortable.
-You will be monitored by the physician and nurse throughout the entire procedure, until you arrive at the recovery room at the conclusion of the procedure.
-After 1 to 2 hours in the recovery room, you will be discharged with instructions and phone numbers of whom to call for any problems.
+You will be monitored by the physician and nurse throughout the entire procedure up until the moment you arrive at the recovery room.
+After 1 to 2 hours in the recovery room, you will be discharged with specific instructions.
+You will also be given the phone numbers of professionals to call if any problems arise.

 Are there potential side effects or complications?

 There is a small risk of infection or bleeding with any invasive procedure.
 Antibiotics will be given to minimize these risks.
 Furthermore, since the bone cement is introduced into the vertebral body as a liquid, there is the potential for the cement to leak through a fracture.
 Depending on the location and amount of leakage, one might experience the potential worsening of back pain or have no symptoms at all.